Article · Jan 23, 2026

 Every silent failure I have found in five years of production data work shares the same anti-pattern: the operator trusted the platform’s success report.
 Every fix shares the same correction: re-query the destination database for absolute counts and relationships, compare to the source, and treat any non-zero delta as a bug to investigate.
 The platform’s success message is a hint, not a verdict.

-If you are running AI-assisted data migrations into Bubble, n8n, Airtable, or any other low-code or no-code platform across North America, the UK and Ireland, the EU and EEA, or the ANZ region, and you suspect your pipeline is reporting success while quietly losing rows, let’s talk.
-The four-fix playbook above is what gets installed on day one of every migration engagement.
+If you are running data migrations into Bubble, n8n, Airtable, or any other no-code platform and suspect your pipeline is reporting success while quietly losing rows, let’s talk.
+The four-fix playbook above is what goes in on day one of every migration engagement.

 Frequently asked questions